jd28/rollnw/tools/ui/docs/rml_smalls.md

     -> RML-owned row structure
 ```

-Smalls owns the complete filtered and sorted row batch until it is replaced.
+Smalls owns the source batch.
+The native host owns its complete filtered and
+sorted `ListItem` projection until that projection is replaced, plus the scroll
-The native host owns scroll geometry, clamps the visible range, and exposes
+geometry.
+It clamps the visible range and exposes only the viewport plus bounded
-only the viewport plus bounded overscan to RmlUi.
-Stable scalar keys identify
+overscan to RmlUi.
+Stable scalar keys identify selection; source indices do not
-selection; source indices do not identify objects or resources.
+identify objects or resources.

 The common path performs no Smalls call per frame, per row, or per scroll
 position.
 Smalls runs on input or source invalidation, and publishes rows as